Skip to main content

 The Principle of Voluntary Participation

 The concept of “voluntary” is the operational core of these regulations.
-Both and the (ADA), which governs inquiries about your personal health status, hinge on this principle.
+Both GINA and the Americans with Disabilities Act (ADA), which governs inquiries about your personal health status, hinge on this principle.
 An employer can offer a wellness program that includes questions about your health or your family’s health.
 You are also free to decline to answer them.
 The program is considered voluntary if your employer neither requires you to participate nor penalizes you for refusing.

 Crucially, any reward or incentive offered for participating in the wellness program cannot be conditioned on your agreement to provide your genetic information.
 You can receive the full incentive simply for participating in the program, whether or not you answer the questions about your family’s health.